 While Federal regulations do not provide specific descriptions of what satisfies the necessary element beyond its inclusion in the reasonableness analysis above, whether a cost is necessary is determined based on the needs of the program.
 Specifically, the expenditure must be necessary to achieve an important program objective.
 A key aspect in determining whether a cost is necessary is whether the District can demonstrate that the cost addresses an existing need, and can prove it.

 When determining whether a cost is necessary, consideration may be given to whether:

-1. the cost is needed for the proper and efficient performance of the grant program;
+- 1. the cost is needed for the proper and efficient performance of the grant program; - the cost is identified in the approved budget or application;